cs4241-19a/cs4241-19a.github.io/syl.md

 Quizzes
 ---
-We will assign weekly readings.
-Quizzes will cover the readings and lectures.
+Quizzes will cover the readings, which in many cases will be reinforced by lectures..
 These make it possible to gauge how well you've understood the material, and help me understand how well I've communicated it.

 Programming Language